eefernet/hyprchat/README.md

 ## What It Is

 HyprChat is a local-first replacement for hosted AI chat apps and OpenWebUI-style dashboards.
-It combines normal chat, model management, web research, RAG, agent profiles, project workspaces, and a coding-agent workflow into one FastAPI service and one browser-loaded React file.
+It combines normal chat, model management, web research, RAG, agent profiles, project workspaces, and a coding-agent workflow into one FastAPI service and one Vite-built React component file.

 <p align="center">
   <img src="docs/images/mainScreen.png" alt="HyprChat main chat screen" width="900">